Refill (song)

 "Refill" is a song by American singer-songwriter and R&B recording artist Elle Varner.
 The song, produced by Andrew "Pop" Wansel, was released on January 31, 2012 as a digital download, and serves as the second single from her debut studio album, Perfectly Imperfect (2012).
 A snippet of the song was included on her mixtape Conversational Lush (2012).
-The song received a nomination for Best R&B Song at the 55th Grammy Awards to be held in February 2013.
+The song received a nomination for Best R&B Song at the 55th Grammy Awards, losing to "Adorn" by Miguel.
 Robert Christgau ranked it number 14 on his year-end singles list for 2012.

 Music video

 The music video, directed by Constellation Jones, was released March 27, 2012 via Varner's official VEVO account on YouTube.
 The video features Varner taking a trip to New York City with her cheerleading squad.
 During her last night in NYC, she sneaks out to explore, running into a man (Jeantique Oriol) who shows her around town.
 She races back to make the bus, but not before getting his number, which is ripped in half as the bus keeps moving.